mongodb/django-mongodb-backend/docs/howto/queryable-encryption.rst

 <manual:qe-csfle-shared-library-download>` from the
-:ref:`manual:enterprise-official-packages` and configure it in your Django settings using the ``crypt_shared_lib_path`` option in :class:`pymongo.encryption_options.AutoEncryptionOpts`.
-The following example shows how to configure the shared library in your Django settings:
+:ref:`manual:enterprise-official-packages` and configure it in your Django settings using the ``crypt_shared_lib_path`` option in :class:`AutoEncryptionOpts <pymongo.encryption_options.AutoEncryptionOpts>`.

+The following example shows how to configure the shared library in your Django
+settings:

 .. code-block:: python